Zzh-tju/Rotated-LD/README.md

  - Teacher detector adopts 2x training schedule (24 epochs), student detector adopts 1x (12 epochs)。We use DOTA-v1.0 train set for training, and val set for evaluation。

- - Number of GPU is 2, mini batchsize is 1 per GPU。We found that even though the batchsize wass fixed, single GPU training produced higher AP than double GPUs training.
+ - Number of GPU is 2, mini batchsize is 1 per GPU。We found that even though the batchsize was fixed, single GPU training produced higher AP than double GPUs training.

  - On DOTA, we found LD and classification KD are equally important, which can improve the baseline (such as R-RetinaNet) by more than 3.5 AP.
 And using the combination of LD and KD reaches the highest.